Maybe It's Time: Background and development

 When Cobb flew to Los Angeles and met Cooper and his co-star Lady Gaga for a writing session, he played "Maybe It's Time".
-It became Jackson's staple song and set the tone for the rest of the soundtrack.
-They were impressed.
+They applauded the track, and it became Jackson's signature song and set the tone for the rest of the soundtrack.
 Cooper felt the Americana folk rock blend of the tune fit perfectly with Jackson's character, highlighting his fading career and substance abuse problems.
+After writing the song, Isbell received calls from both Cooper and Gaga expressing their enthusiasm for it.
+Although he initially had doubts about whether Cooper could perform the track convincingly, Cooper later sent him a demo recording, which reassured Isbell and led him to approve the performance.
+Isbell later said he was surprised by how much Cooper cared about getting the song right.

+"Maybe It's Time" was written by Isbell, composed by Cooper, and produced by Cooper and Benjamin Rice, with additional vocal production by Lady Gaga.
+Recording took place at the Glastonbury Festival and The Village West in Los Angeles.
+Cooper said "Maybe It's Time" became "the staple, the sword with which a lot of the music spawned" from him for the rest of the soundtrack.